 If you want to be a writer, or even if you would just like to improve or hone your writing skills, the first thing that I would suggest you do is read.

-A good book can do a lot with the contents of its pages.
+A book can hold a lot of power within the contents of its pages.
 For example, there is the obvious stuff; a good book can provide an escape from the stresses and worries of everyday life, it can allow you to live vicariously through the characters in a story and travel to another time or a place that you haven’t been before, and it can also help you to appreciate another person’s point of view.

 As a writer, reading is just as essential as putting your pen to paper.
 It is a part of the learning process, allowing you to see what has worked for other writers and authors and how they have structured their stories using character and plot to move them along.

 Not only that but reading a wide range different books from many different genres will help you to see that everyone writes differently.
 Everyone has their own personal style and voice, and you will be able to learn about your own by studying the techniques of others.

 Reading is also an excellent way to improve your knowledge of the language and grammar, as well as to grow your vocabulary.

 You can also absorb a lot of information about the genre you have chosen to write in if indeed you have a genre in mind, and studying books in that genre will allow you to see what the typical tropes are, what has been overused and maybe, even what you might do differently.